Jake Pratt: 2007: Britain's Got Talent

 Pratt, at the age of 10, was a contestant on the first series of the ITV television talent show Britain's Got Talent.
 In his audition, which took place at the Manchester auditions at the Apollo Theatre in March 2007, and was televised on 9 June 2007, he performed a stand-up comedy routine and at the end sang a part of the song "Life is a Cabaret" by Liza Minnelli.
-His performance received positive comments from all three judges, from Piers Morgan's "You've got brilliant, distinctive comic timing", to Amanda Holden's "You're a real star in the making, real showman, great confidence, you were fantastic", with the exception of Simon Cowell, saying "I think you're funnier than Peter Kay", but said that the singing was terrible but the comedy was fantastic.
+His performance received positive comments from all three judges, from Piers Morgan's "You've got brilliant, distinctive comic timing", to Amanda Holden's "You're a real star in the making, real showman, great confidence, you were fantastic", with the exception of Simon Cowell, saying, "I think you're funnier than Peter Kay"; he added that the singing was terrible but the comedy was fantastic.
 He was placed into the next round, after receiving three yeses from the judges.
 However, on the day the judges were to choose the 24 semi-finalists for the live semi-finals, on 10 May 2007, at first the judges decided not to put Pratt through.
 The following day, after two acts were disqualified, the judges decided to put Pratt and a beatboxing group called Crew 82, the two acts they previously rejected, through to the live semi-finals.

 In the live semi-final, on 15 June 2007, he performed again a stand-up comedy routine, and sang the chorus of "There's No Business Like Show Business", where this time Cowell buzzed.
 He told Pratt he should have stuck to telling jokes, so did Holden, who said he should "ditch" the singing at the end, but Morgan decided that he should carry on singing.
 Cowell asked him why he sang, and he replied "'Cos the producers said I should'".
 Cowell considered firing the producer, but instead gave him a "done" to finish off.
 He also said that if he made it to the final, he would improve the singing.
 He failed to get through to the final and was eliminated from the competition.